MSC Opera: Incidents

 On 14 May 2011, MSC Opera suffered engine failure in the Baltic Sea and was towed to the port of Nynäshamn, south of Stockholm, where passengers were transferred to smaller vessels.
 Around 1,700 passengers were flown home from Stockholm during the day.
 The ship was without power after the engine failure and internet reports stated that bathrooms were inoperable, causing some sanitation issues.
 Passengers were given a voucher to cover the cost of the cruise.
 On 17 May 2011, the ship departed Nynäshamn en route to Gdynia in Poland for repairs.

 On 24 March 2019, the Portuguese police of Madeira arrested twelve people on board her (arriving at the port of Funchal in Madeira from the Caribbean), after finding 18 kg of cocaine hidden in bags of chips.

 On 2 June 2019, the ship collided with the quay and a docked river cruise ship moored at the San Basilio Pier in the Giudecca Canal in Venice, Italy.
-The cause was later found to be technical difficulties with the engines while under tow.
+The cause was later found to be technical difficulties with the engine and steering control systems while under tow.
 She sustained superficial scratches, while the smaller river vessel was more damaged.
 Five people were slightly injured.